Club Standards and Procedures Pacific Desert Lines First DCC Operating Session Video (its a large file)

 We will be having monthly DCC Operating Sessions.
 They will be every fourth Friday at 7:00 pm.

-- The bridge on the main line from Ocean side to San Diego has been replaced with a BLMA brass bridge, excellent.
-Photos to follow soon.
+- The new bridge on the main line from Oceanside to San Diego has been replaced with a BLMA brass bridge, EXCELLENT.
+Scenery is soon to start, Photos to follow soon.

 - Working on a ICE platform, right now the rail is going in and one of the two switches are complete.